-Although steam from the RPV in reactors 1-3 no longer went to the main turbine and alternator, it did flow either to an emergency condenser (Unit 1) or, in Units 2 and 3, to drive a small auxiliary turbine that itself directly powered a recirculating pump to cool the reactor core.
-With the batteries exhausted, the valves to the emergency turbine could no longer be opened and with continued decay heat accumulating, the pressure in the RPVs rose until steam began to emerge from the overpressure safety valve near the top of each RPV.
+Although steam from the RPV in reactors 1-3 no longer went to the main turbine and alternator, it did flow (for a time) either to an emergency "isolation" condenser (Unit 1) or, in Units 2 and 3, to drive a small auxiliary turbine that itself directly powered a recirculating pump to cool the reactor core.
+With the batteries exhausted or unavailable, the valves to the emergency turbine or isolation condenser could no longer be opened and with continued decay heat accumulating, the pressure in the RPVs rose until steam began to emerge from the overpressure relief valve near the top of each RPV, set to open at 1056 or 1080 psig.

-The decay heat, initially at the level of about 10 MWt, sufficed to evaporate water at its latent heat on the order of 2 gigajoule per ton, or 18 tons per hour.
+The decay heat, initially at the level of about 7% of the operating thermal power, so ~ 100 MWt, sufficed to evaporate water at its latent heat on the order of 2 gigajoule per ton, or 180 tons per hour.
+Unit 1 was without reinjection of water into the reactor until about 0545 on 12 March, when the pressure in the RPV had dropped to some 98 psig, within the pressure capacity of a fire engine that began to inject fresh water via the "core spray" nozzles.

-There was no control from the control room, because there was no electrical power.
+There was no control from the control room, because there was no electrical power or even lights, except for the illumination from cell phones and, ultimately, batteries that staff brought from their cars.

-Working under the greatest difficulty, Tokyo Electric Power Company (TEPCO) staff rigged high-pressure injection of water from external pumps into the RPV, using a "feed and bleed" approach in order to replace water lost to steam and thus, they hoped, to maintain the water level above the top of the heating zone in the 5-m-long fuel rods.
+Working under the greatest difficulty, Tokyo Electric Power Company (TEPCO) staff staff rigged high-pressure injection of water from external pumps into the RPV, using a "feed and bleed" approach in order to replace water lost to steam and thus, they hoped, to maintain the water level above the top of the self-heating zone in the 5-m-long fuel rods.
+Fresh water tanks were soon emptied.

-Unfortunately, the only water quickly available in these amounts was seawater, which is highly corrosive to the reactors, and contains about 1.3% sodium chloride (NaCl).
+Unfortunately, the only water accessible in the necessary amounts was seawater, which is highly corrosive to the reactors, and contains about 1.3% sodium chloride (NaCl).
 Thus, at a rate that would stabilize at about 7 tons per hour or 168 tons per day into each of reactors 1-3, each RPV accumulated 2 tons of salt per day, initially in the form of brine and ultimately in the form of salt cake encrusting hot portions of the reactor and the bottom regions of the RPV, or so it is thought.